mucommander/mucommander/readme.txt

 Requirements
 ------------

-Java Runtime Environment 1.4.0 (JRE) or later is required to run muCommander.
-JRE 1.6 is recommended, you can download it at http://java.com.
+A Java Runtime Environment (JRE) 1.5 or later is required to run muCommander.
+Java 1.6 is recommended, you can download it at http://java.com.

 Mac OS X users: your favorite OS already comes with a Java runtime so you're good to go!